crajcan/the_rust_programming_language/notes.md

 Unlike constants which duplicate their memory every time they are used, immutable static variables have a fixed address.

 **Challenge** Prove this with an example ^^^

+Answer: What this means is that every occurance of a constant will be inlined in the binary, while static variables will only be stored in the binary once, and can be modified at runtime.

 Static variables can also be mutable: